Center for Student Diversity & Inclusion

 IT Services is the central IT organization at Miami, providing tools and services to all Miami students, faculty, and staff.
 Visit their site at MiamiOH.edu/IT.

-Students can find technology and do-it-yourself support information via Miami's searchable, self-serve Knowledge Base (MiamiOH.edu/Knowit).
-IT Help also provides 24/7 support via phone 513 529-7900 or email (ITHelp@MiamiOH.edu).
-Chat is available during normal business hours.
+Students can find technology and do-it-yourself support information via Miami's searchable, self-serve Knowledge Base (MiamiOH.edu/KnowIT).
+IT Help also provides 24/7 support via phone (513-529-7900) or chat (MiamiOH.edu/ITChat).
+System status can be checked at MiamiOH.edu/ITStatus.

 myMiami (mymiami.MiamiOH.edu), the University's web portal, allows students to register for classes, pay bills, check email, access course materials, view University announcements, and much more.
 Students are encouraged to set myMiami as their browser's home page.
 You can also set permissions for your parents or other family members to view your bills, class schedule, grades, or other records.

 Miami provides "Pay4Print" printers in many labs, libraries, and other locations on campus through the MUprint utility.
 Please see the IT Help Knowledge Base for details.

 214 MacMillan, 513-529-8600